-We are very lucky to be part of the , which means we have three adults from the community, who come into Bledington to read with the children in Rainbow and Blue class.
+We are very lucky to be part of the , which means we have three adults from the community, who come into Bledington to read with the children in Owl and Penguin class.
 We also have other who come into school to read with our pupils.
 If you would like to volunteer, please speak to your child's class teacher or Mrs Bell.

 Please note: all parents who volunteer in schools must have a current DBS check.
 Mrs Logue can help you with this.